LEO is short for Low Earth Orbit Satellites.

 Geostationary Orbit.

-A satellite in a Geosynchronous orbit will only be ‘visable’ once a day.
+A satellite in a Geosynchronous orbit will only be ‘visible’ once a day.

-Therefore Geosynchronous satellites are therefore best suited to data gathering applications, such as weather satellites.
+Therefore Geosynchronous satellites are best suited to data-gathering applications, such as weather satellites.

 This means that they are over the same landmass at all times.

-Geostationary satellites are suitable for continuous contact a fixed area of earth.
+Geostationary satellites are suitable for continuous contact with a fixed area of Earth.

-Medium earth orbit satellites, is often shortened to MEO.
+Medium earth orbit satellites are often shortened to MEO.

 Medium Earth Satellites, are at a distance from the earth, between the high and low range of orbits.

-Lets remind ourselves that LEO is stands for Low Earth Orbit.
+Let us remind ourselves that LEO stands for Low Earth Orbit.

 LEO orbits are closest to the earth of the satellite orbits used.